 15 August (Sunday) - Liberation Day (Gwangbokjeol - 광복절): Public Holiday*

 The day celebrates the national liberation from Imperial Japan in 1945.
 On the same day in 1948, the government of the Republic of Korea was established.
 The word "Gwangbok" means "restoration of light".

 Korean traditional Harvest Festival.
 With Seollal, it is one of the most important Korean traditional holidays.
 As a celebration of the good harvest, Koreans visit their ancestral hometowns and share a feast of Korean traditional food.
-On Chuseok Day, 24 September, generally everything is closed, including shopping, entertainment, tourist and other such venues.
-(Click here for a list of some venues, shops, etc. that are open over the holiday).
-Holiday period extended one day in 2018 as one day falls on a weekend.
+On Chuseok Day, 21 September, generally everything is closed, including shopping, entertainment, tourist and other such venues.

 The day recognizes, venerates, and honors the military forces of the Republic of Korea.
 In 1950, during the Korean War, South Korean Forces broke through the 38th parallel on October 1.